sidpaji28/Hackstreet_Team_DualityAI_project/README.md

 This drive link contains all the data and training,models etc . required for the verification  https://drive.google.com/drive/folders/1k7_HAHoN2ZN5JzKoTvK_SCPR0yV6JxEs?usp=sharing

+**Had a blast working on this project,  The working application the steps are in this repo [🔗 Falcon Dataset & Model Repository](https://github.com/sidpaji28/Falcon_dataset_model)
+  🚀**

 ## 📁 Project Structure

 ```